RockyLelli/RockyLelli/README.md

 # Hello World!:wave: Welcome to my personal README.md.

 ## Who am I?
 My name is Filippo Lelli: I am an italian-portuguese guy born in Bologna.
-I first lived in Lisbon then I moved back in Bologna.
+I first lived in Lisbon then I moved back in Italy.

 ## What do I work on?
 I started coding in HTML when I was 16 to develope a web site called ASH and I'm fast learning how to code in other languages to finish developing it.